Updated on July 29, 2022 by Sarina Tariq

 Genuine Leather is the third-best choice when buying leather.
 It is made from the unwanted pieces of leather leftover after taking the top grain and full grain hide (split leather).
 It is inferior to full grain and top grain leather but still used a lot, because of its inexpensiveness. it can be made to look as nice as good leather but it will not last long.

-Bonded leather is the weakest as it is made from discarded pieces of leather which has been mixed and bonded to create the leather you have.
+Bonded leather is the weakest as it is made from discarded pieces of leather which have been mixed and bonded to create the leather you have.
 It can disintegrate fast though initially, it will look as good as good quality leather.

 Whether the leather is finished or unfinished ?

 Challenge : You prefer a natural leather look (unfinished) or a refined elegant look (finished).

 Unfinished leather and finished leather is the next important categorization and one we should check carefully when buying leather.
 This is dependent on the way it is colored and finished.